angelromarco04/MyNotes/CS/OS/data/44_realMemory.md

 #### Physical Organization of the MM
 - MM is divided into equal size pieces called page frames.
 - $\text{\# page frames} \times \text{page frame size} = \text{memory size}$
+#### Logical organization of processes
-- Processes can be occupy several page frames.
+- Processes can be occupy several non-adjacent page frames.
--
+- We need a process page to story the order of the page frames.
+- This process page can be stored in anywhere in MM.

 ### Simple segmentation